andre-chirindza/andre-chirindza/README.md

 - 👋 Hi, I’m @andre-chirindza
 - 👀 I’m interested in Javascript, NodeJS
-- 🌱 I’m currently learning NodeJs and ReactJ
+- 🌱 I’m currently learning NodeJs and ReactJ and i'm enrolled on Intro to Programming Nanodegree Program provided by Udemy and Access Bank

 - 📫 How to reach me andrechirindza@gmail.com